davidebianchi03/codebox/README.md

 Codebox runners are services connected to the Codebox instance, they create and manage your workspaces.
 Each workspace type has its own runner.

-Only a runner for docker-based workspaces is currently availabl;, this runner can create workspaces using `docker compose` or `devcontainer` specifications.
+Only a runner for docker-based workspaces is currently available, this runner can create workspaces using based on`docker compose` or `devcontainer`.
 The source code and a guide for this runner are available [here](https://github.com/davidebianchi03/codebox-docker-runner).

 ## Connect to workspace container